-This course is designed for educators who are responsible for developing, implementing and evaluating early childhood education and care programs.
+The Diploma of Early Childhood Education and Care is designed to produce educators who are responsible for developing, implementing and evaluating early childhood education and care programs.

-Elective units have been chosen by Holmesglen based on feedback from industry and staff qualifications.
+Elective units have been chosen by Holmesglen based on feedback from industry.

 If you have already completed other eligible elective units, these may be counted towards completion of this course.

 A practical placement in a registered, education and care service is a mandatory component of the qualification.